d28b/html-slides/README.md

 # HTML Presentation Slides

 **html-slides** is a template to create presentation slides that run directly inside a web browser.
-To see such slides in action, have a look at the [demo slides](https://d28b.github.io/html-slides/demo/).
+To see such slides in action, have a look at the [demo slideshow](https://d28b.github.io/html-slides/demo/).

 **Presentation features**

 - Slide roll mode
 - Presentation mode
 - Slide index
-- Runs locally, without internet access
+- Ready for offline use
 - Remote control from a mobile device
-- Slide printing
+- Slides may be printed

 **Slide features**